National Cycle Route 1: London to Colchester

 passing over the Limehouse Cut and the Lea Valley Walk.
 The route heads along Salmon Lane to Regent's Canal towpath heading north to Mile End passing Mile End Stadium into Mile End Park past Mile End Underground station over The Green Bridge on Mile End Road and Cycle Superhighway CS2 from which it rejoin the Regent's Canal via the north part of Mile End Park.

-After once again leaving the Regent's Canal heading into Victoria Park passing through it southern side and which involves crossing over Grove Road on a cycle lane from the west park to the east park on the outer roundabout on the northern side between Grove Road and Old Ford Road, the route continues into Victoria Park till the Parnell Road footbridge in Bow where it joins the Hertford Union Canal towpath to River Lee Navigation via Old Ford to Hackney Wick.
+After once again leaving the Regent's Canal heading into Victoria Park passing through it southern side and which involves crossing over Grove Road on a cycle lane from the west park to the east park on the outer roundabout on the northern side between Grove Road and Old Ford Road, the route continues into Victoria Park till the Parnell Road footbridge in Old Ford where it joins the Hertford Union Canal towpath to River Lee Navigation via Old Ford to Hackney Wick.
 It passes the Olympic Stadium in Queen Elizabeth Olympic Park and Hackney Wick station, then Hackney Marshes before heading across the River Lea.
 The route passes Waterworks Nature Reserve, under Lea Bridge Road, and through Leyton Marshes.
 It passes under two railways (between Stratford and Tottenham, and the Clapton to Walthamstow line).
 It then passes under the Stratford and Tottenham line again and past Walthamstow Marshes to follow the River Lea again.

 The route skirts West Warwick Reservoir before passing under the Stratford and Tottenham line again, and then the South Tottenham to Blackhorse Road railway line.
 It passes under the A503 in Tottenham Hale.
 It passes along Lockwood Reservoir to Banbury Reservoir.
 It passes several trading estates in Edmonton and under the A406.
 It heads past the William Girling Reservoir and National Athletics Stadium at Picketts Lock.
 It crosses under the A110 near Ponders End, then past King George V Reservoir to Enfield Lock.
+Here there is a junction with National Cycle Route 12 NCR 12.
 It heads away from the River Lea Navigation to pass through Enfield Island Village to follow the River Lea through Gunpowder Park to the A121 to Waltham Abbey.

+Continuing north, route 1 climbs away from the Lee Valley to a view point near Nazeing before descending back to the river at Dobbs Weir.
+Following the Lee and then the River Stort, to Roydon, Essex the route then climbs up into and through Harlow, leaving the new town via Old Harlow and then country lanes through rural Essex to Chelmsford.

 It links with the proposed cycle route NCR 13 at Chelmsford, and the proposed NCR 16 route at Witham.
 It also connects with NCR 51 heading east at Colchester for access to Harwich International Port and the Regional route 41 coastal route via Felixstowe.